York County Court Self-Help & Law Resource Center

 No one in the Court Self-Help Center is allowed to give legal advice.

-The Self-Help Center is on the first floor of the York County Judicial Center, 45 N. George Street in York City.
-It is located directly to the left after passing through security at the main doors.
+The Self-Help Center is on the fourth floor of the York County Judicial Center, 45 N. George Street in York City.

 Please review the selections in the menu at left for access to forms and other information.